Brainz22/useful_notes/EMP_setup.md

 ipbb vivado synth -j8 impl -j8
 ```
 Synthesis might take a minute, so the last command can be run in the background in a `nohup` command as follows:
 `nohup ipbb vivado synth -j8 impl -j8 &`.
 You can even close the terminal.
-Output is stored in `nohup.out`
+Output is stored in `nohup.out`.
+You can check that it's running using the command `jobs` or `ps -p <jobID>`.
+The job ID was an output directly on the terminal from running `nohup`.

 # Deploying the Full Jet Project with the LLP Tagger: